 - $10,000 small business grants from Salesforce Care Small Business Grants.
-Visit to sign up for info
+Visit for current info

-- $5,000 Grants for Women-Owned Small Businesses from the Spanx by Sara Blakely Foundation’s Red Backpack Fund.
-Visit to sign up for email updates. *Next Application Period Opens July 6*
+- Applications are currently closed for $5,000 Grants for Women-Owned Small Businesses from the Red Backpack Fund.
+Visit for updates.

 - No Interest Loans up to $15,000 by Kiva.org

 - Grants and Crowd Funding Opportunities from I Fund Women.com